rachelkd/pomo/README.md

 # Pomo - Pomodoro Timer
-## Built by Rachel Deng for Capstone
+### Built by Rachel Deng for Capstone graduation requirement
+A minimalist focus management aid for those needed to complete tasks efficiently.

 ## How does the pomodoro timer work?
 Click the center of the screen to begin the pomodoro timer.\